Microorganisms on the tongue could help diagnose heart failure

 The study enrolled 42 patients in hospital with chronic heart failure and 28 healthy controls.
 None of the participants had an oral, tongue, or dental disease/ had suffered an upper respiratory tract infection in the past week/ had used antibiotics and immunosuppressants in the past week/ or were pregnant or lactating.

-Stainless steel spoons were used to take samples of the tongue coating in the morning before participants had brushed their teeth or eaten breakfast.
+Stainless steel spoons were used to take tongue-coating samples in the morning before participants brushed their teeth or ate breakfast.

 Clinically, there are differences in tongue images, including tongue coating and tongue colour between chronic heart failure (CHF) patients and healthy individuals.
 Recent reports have suggested alterations in the tongue microbiota, which may play a critical role in diseases.
 CHF-associated tongue coating microbiome dysbiosis has not yet been clearly defined.